 Intermittent fasting can be done anywhere from one day to five days per week depending on each person’s circumstance.
-You will have to experiment with this yourself or get guidance from a health practitioner that has knowledge in this area.
+You will have to experiment with this yourself or get guidance from a health practitioner who has knowledge in this area.
 There are circumstances where you shouldn’t fast, and I will discuss these below.

 Intermittent fasting has many benefits:

-- it promotes a process called autophagy, which is a process where your cells repair themselves (1, 2, 3)
+- promotes a process called autophagy, which is a process where your cells repair themselves (1, 2, 3)

 - it is an effective weight loss tool (2, 3, 4, 5, 6)

-- it improves insulin sensitivity (7, 8)
+- improves insulin sensitivity (blood sugar levels)(7, 8)

-- it reduces inflammation (swelling) and oxidative stress (An example of oxidative stress is if you bite into an apple and leave it on your kitchen counter, it will turn brown because oxygen is damaging it).
+- reduces inflammation (swelling) and oxidative stress (An example of oxidative stress is if you bite into an apple and leave it on your kitchen counter, it will turn brown because oxygen is damaging it).
 (9)

 - it reduces bad small LDL cholesterol and triglycerides (risk factor for cardiovascular disease)(4, 9, 10, 11, 12, 13)

-- it promotes healthy brain function (14)
+- promotes healthy brain function and mental clarity (14)

 - it helps optimize a longer life (15)